damianbaar/re-define/README.md

 ### Why
 * to provide better support for `amd`
-* to share code and expose more than one module within namespace and import from others
+* to share code and expose more than one module within namespace and import it from others
-* to be able to handle all modern js build systems in one
+* to to handle `amd` and `CJS` togheter
-* to generating templates tailored to your needs with all relevant information, i.e. external dependencies

 ### TODO
 * incremental builds